Pope Francis: 'Not afraid to admit mistakes' in An...

 Pope: Let us build a humbler, more welcoming Church

-We and selected third parties use cookies or similar technologies for technical purposes and, with your consent, also for other purposes as specified in the cookie policy.
-Refusal of consent may render the relevant functions unavailable.
-You can consent to the use of such technologies by using the "Accept" button.
-By closing this policy, you continue without accepting.
+We and selected third parties use cookies or similar technologies for technical purposes and, with your consent, for other purposes as specified in our cookie policy.
+If you do not give your consent, the relevant features may not be available.
+You can consent to the use of these technologies by clicking the “Accept” button.
+By closing this notice, you are continuing without giving your consent.

-The following panel allows you to express your consent preferences for the tracking technologies we use to provide the features and perform the activities described below.
-To learn more about the usefulness and operation of these tracking tools, please refer to the cookie policy.
-You can review and change your choices at any time.
-Please note that refusal of consent for a particular purpose may render the relevant features unavailable.
+The following panel allows you to set your consent preferences regarding the tracking technologies we use to provide the features and perform the activities described below.
+For further information on the purpose and functioning of these tracking tools, please refer to our cookie policy.
+You can review and change your preferences at any time.
+Please note that refusing consent for a particular purpose may result in the relevant features becoming unavailable.